brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   ]
 }
 ```
-**Note:** The real response would be prohibitively long.
-This example response is only a subset of what you would see.
+**Note:** The real response to our example request would be prohibitively long.
+This example response shows only a subset of what you would see.

 Response field descriptions:
 | Response Item    | Item Description | Data Category | Data Type     |